Jeff Moleski

-Jeff Moleski (born February 3, 1982, in Prince George, British Columbia) is a Canadian professional lacrosse player who plays for the Calgary Roughnecks in the National Lacrosse League.
+Jeff Moleski (born February 3, 1982, in Prince George, British Columbia) is a Canadian professional box lacrosse player who plays for the Calgary Roughnecks in the National Lacrosse League.
 The Roughnecks drafted Moleski 34th overall in the 3rd round in the 2003 NLL entry draft.
 Jeffrey since played for Team Canada in the Czech Republic, contributing to bring home the gold.
 Prior to returning to the Roughnecks in 2015, he played for the Vancouver Stealth and formerly the Washington Stealth.

 During the 2009 NLL season, he was named a reserve to the All-Star game.